theupdateframework/pep-maximum-security-model/README.rst

 of the latest consistent snapshot, mark all visited objects, and delete all unmarked objects.
 The last few consistent snapshots may be preserved in a similar fashion.
-Deleting a consistent snapshot will cause clients to see nothing except HTTP 404 responses to any request for a file within that consistent snapshot.
-[LV: "file within a consistent snapshot" seems like a confusing way to say X. Not sure what X is...]
+Deleting a consistent snapshot will cause clients to see nothing except HTTP 404 responses to any request for a target of the deleted consistent snapshot.
 Clients SHOULD then retry (as before) their requests with the latest consistent snapshot.

 All package managers that support TUF metadata MUST be modified to download every metadata and target file (except for *timestamp* metadata) by including,